PurdueECE264/2018FallProblems/HW09/Readme.md

   * You may wish to modify your `main(…)` to accept two command-line arguments: the number of cards in a deck (`argv[1]`), and the number of rounds of shuffling to be performed (`argv[2]`).
 * Too many rounds of shuffling will generate a large number of possible orderings.
 This may affect your testing in three ways:
   * Your implementation may require you to allocate memory to store the orderings.
 If the number of rounds of shuffling is too high, you may run out of memory.
 (If you run out of memory, you should free the memory you have allocated so far, and `return EXIT_FAILURE` from the `main()` function).
 Therefore, it is important that after you call `malloc()`, you always check to see whether the `malloc()` function is successful in returning a non-NULL address.
-  * For your testing, you probably want to save the output to a file. `./shuffle 4 3 > ordering_output`.
-The screen output will be redirected and be stored in the file `ordering_output`.
+  * For your testing, you probably want to save the output to a file. `./shuffle 4 3 | sort > output`.
+The screen output will be redirected and be stored in the file `output`.
 Too many rounds of shuffling may result in an extremely large file, and you may run out of disk quota.
     * Therefore, you should not attempt a large number of rounds of shuffling during testing AND also redirect the screen output to a file.
 It is fine to attempt a large number of rounds of shuffling, without redirecting the screen output to a file, to stress test your memory allocation, if necessary.
    * Depending on your implementation, you may have a deep recursion that exhaust all space on the call stack.